-When the employee nails a presentation or outperforms on a project, make note of it.
+When the employee uses their presentation skills or outperforms on a project, make note of it.
 Keep track of these achievements in a top-performer file so you have something to reference the next time a management position opens.
 Diligently chronicling topics like strong work and achievement will also come in handy during annual reviews.

 5. Provide training to peak performers

-As you identify your top performers, offer mentoring and training, which is a true article of value to help them develop new skills and refine existing ones.
+As you identify your top performers, offer mentoring relationships and training, which is a true article of value to help them develop new skills and refine existing ones.
 Remember that good leaders not only need technical acumen, but also strong soft skills, including standout verbal and written communication abilities, as well as tact and diplomacy.

 6. Do a trial run of your succession plan

 A vacation is a great time to have a potential successor step in to assume some responsibilities.
 The employee will gain experience while you learn how prepared the person is to take on a bigger role.

-7. Use succession planning to develop a hiring strategy
+7. Use your plan to develop a hiring strategy